 Fundamental change occurs in leaps, things move without following the laws of mechanical motion, jumping almost effortlessly from place to place.

-The other ideas which found their way in TLOD were ones I had worried and turned over in my head since I was a child: the idea of substitution, a life given for a life, the idea of something standing in place of something else and all that entails: exchange, crossing or carrying over a space in-between; the cost of that, the difference between something being the thing itself and only being like it; doubling, things becoming themselves again, self-reflection ('the pieces of comet-shaped rock which are light years across and thrust out of a nebula when it explodes are heads of corn in a blue sky, if you are lying in a field, in summer, when the sky is cornflower blue, and the corn is reaching into it…')
+All these ideas fed into my writing (specifically in my thinking about miracles, the idea of a gap that must be leapt over, the suspension of disbelief, and the 'space' where the miraculous can happen).
+Other ideas which found their way in TLOD were those I had worried and turned over in my head since I was a child: the idea of substitution, a life given for a life, the idea of something standing in place of something else and all that entails: exchange, crossing or carrying over a space in-between; the cost of that, the difference between something being the thing itself and only being like it; doubling, things becoming themselves again, self-reflection ('the pieces of comet-shaped rock which are light years across and thrust out of a nebula when it explodes are heads of corn in a blue sky, if you are lying in a field, in summer, when the sky is cornflower blue, and the corn is reaching into it…')

 Then there were themes and concepts that surfaced as preoccupations in the novel that I had no idea I had been interested in before: the idea of God as the self, self-creation and self-destruction.
 As I began working backwards from my opening passage I also began, unconsciously at first, to create a character for whom God is a necessary invention.
 God- (or fiend) like protagonists (Lear, Hamlet, Prospero, Faust, Kubla Khan, Frankenstein, Kurtz) often populate works which exploit parallels between writer and character, work and reality, artist and creation.
 Or the godlike is portrayed directly through an artist figure, such as Sartor Resartus, Mann and Woolf's artists, Stephen Daedalus, or, in W. G. Sebald's dreamlike narratives, a speaker who appears to have some role, however mysterious, in the creation of his reality.
 These characters are their own makers and destroyers (the definition of true tragedy by ancient Greek standards) and do, or do not, know it.
 They dramatise what it is to be, as Frankenstein's creature says, 'dependent on none and related to none', 'confine[d] within a state of lonely and insuperable incommunicability'.
 I too was creating a character whose craving to communicate and be in relationship with another at first damns and then saves her, severing the connection with 'God', upon which she rediscovers 'god' in the form of human love rather than the supernatural when she saves herself by attempting to save another and so is spared the forces of chaos she has set in motion.
 Artistically, to separate oneself from God, means death however.
 Could my character survive such separation?